rails/rails/guides/source/5_1_release_notes.md

 ```

 The return value of the block must be a valid argument for the `url_for`
 method.
-So you can pass a valid string URL, or a hash, or an array, or an
+So, you can pass a valid string URL, Hash, array, an
-Active Model instance or an Active Model class.
+Active Model instance, or an Active Model class.

 ``` ruby
 direct :commentable do |model|